 Recommended SARS prevention measures include washing hands with soap and hot water or an alcohol-based hand rub, wearing disposable gloves if contacting an infected person's body fluids or feces and throwing those gloves away immediately, wearing a surgical mask, washing personal utensils, towels, bedding and clothes with soap and hot water, and disinfecting any household surfaces that may have come into contact with an infected person's sweat, saliva, mucus, vomit, stool or urine.

-Middle East respiratory syndrome is caused by coronavirus MERS-CoV.
-Middle East respiratory syndrome was first reported in Saudi Arabia in 2012, and the original source of the virus is unknown but is suspected to have come from camels.
+MERS (Middle East respiratory syndrome) is caused by coronavirus MERS-CoV.
+This viral infection was first reported in Saudi Arabia in 2012, and the original source of the virus is unknown but is suspected to have come from camels.
 Only two patients have ever tested positive for MERS in the United States.
 Both worked in health care and had recently been to Saudi Arabia.

-Symptoms of Middle East respiratory syndrome include fever above 100.4°F (38°C) with chills or shivering, sore throat, cough (sometimes coughing up blood), difficulty breathing, vomiting, abdominal pain, diarrhea, and muscle aches.
+MERS can cause a fever above 100.4°F (38°C) with chills or shivering, sore throat, coughing up blood, difficulty breathing, vomiting, abdominal pain, diarrhea, and muscle aches.

 There is no specific antiviral treatment recommended for MERS-CoV infection.
-Other forms of medical care may be available to help treat symptoms related to MERS.
+Other forms of medical care may be available to help though.
 As with SARS, MERS patients usually require oxygen supplementation and possible mechanical ventilation.
 Local, state agencies, the CDC and WHO should be notified immediately if a MERS-CoV infection is diagnosed.

 IMAGES PROVIDED BY: